luiseduardobrito/sample-chat-electron/README.md

 ### License

-This project is fully open, backed by the MIT License.
+This project is fully open in the terms of the  MIT License.
 For further information, checkout de [full license text](./LICENSE).